-Further, there are circumstances where existing charging infrastructure may provide supportive resources by the electric IOUs to remain functioning during times of de-energization.
+Further, there are circumstances where existing charging infrastructure may be provided supportive resources by the electric IOUs to remain functioning during times of de-energization.
 For this reason, we adopt the guideline that the electric IOUs shall design a plan, in coordination with charging network providers, to reinforce networks and key charging locations with backup generation.

-To ensure that the public has clear information about where these supported EV chargers are located during the de energization events, we adopt the guideline that the electric IOUs' public websites and mobile apps shall communicate, to the extent possible, the location, number, and accessibility of all Level 3 charging stations and publicly available Level 2 charging stations in proximity to areas potentially impacted by de-energization events prior to and during potential or active de-energization events.
+To ensure that the public has clear information about where these supported EV chargers are located during the de energization events, we adopt the guideline that the electric IOUs shall coordinate with EV network information providers to communicate (on both the utility public websites and mobile apps), to the extent possible, the location, number, and accessibility of all Level 3 charging stations and publicly available Level 2 charging stations in proximity to areas potentially impacted by de-energization events prior to and during potential or active de-energization events.

 We disagree with SDG&E's assertion that the implementation of the EV guideline would necessitate 3-4 months of time to draft a standalone CPUC application for the deployment of EV charging infrastructure followed by 9-12 months to receive approval.
 Commission approval is not necessary for the electric IOUs to deploy this infrastructure.
 Rather, Commission approval is necessary for SDG&E to recover the costs of these expenditures in rates.
 SDG&E's implication is that it would necessitate a Commission prudency determination on its deployable EV infrastructure expenditure before making the investment.
 SDG&E and the other electric IOUs may seek an ex post prudency determination and recovery of the costs involved for the procurement and deployment of this infrastructure in the next general rate case.